elisabethoelmann/SciAIMed-P1/README.md

 *GitHub pages deployment*

 1. Log in to GitHub
-2. In my Repository section, select the project, SciAiMed-P1, that I wanted wanted to deploy
+2. In my Repository section, select the project, SciAiMed-P1, that I wanted to deploy
 3. In the menu located at the top of this section, click 'Settings'
 4. Select 'Pages' on the left-hand menu - this is around halfway down
 5. In the source section, select branch 'main' and save